MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 ### Improved CMake support

-- We've upgraded the version of CMake shipped with Visual Studio to version 3.21.
+- Upgraded the version of CMake shipped with Visual Studio to version 3.21.
 For more information on what's available in this version, see the [CMake 3.21 release notes](https://cmake.org/cmake/help/latest/release/3.21.html).

-- CMake Overview Pages have been updated to support *`CMakePresets.json`*.
+- CMake Overview Pages are updated to support *`CMakePresets.json`*.
 - You can now configure and build your CMake projects with CMake 3.21 and *`CMakePresets.json`* v3.
 - Visual Studio now supports the `buildPresets.targets` option in *`CMakePresets.json`*.
 This option allows you to build a subset of targets in your CMake project.

-- The Project menu in CMake projects has been streamlined and exposes options to "Delete Cache and Reconfigure" and "View Cache".
+- The Project menu in CMake projects is streamlined and exposes options to "Delete Cache and Reconfigure" and "View Cache."
 - Implemented the **`/scanDependencies`** compiler option to list C++20 module dependencies for CMake projects, as described in [P1689R5](https://wg21.link/P1689r5).
 It's a step towards support for building modules-based projects with CMake and we're working on completing this support in later releases.

 ### Standard Library improvements